 At Sault Ste.
 Marie Animal Clinic, we usually tell clients they are welcome to be present for the euthanasia if they want to be but they should not feel obligated to stay if it is going to bother them.
 It is an entirely personal decision.
 You can trust that we will treat your pet with the utmost kindness, dignity and respect even if you are not present.

 If you want to be present, we generally try to schedule the procedure for later in the day when the hospital is hopefully quieter with fewer people about.
 You will need to be prepared to sign a consent form and to pay for the procedure.
-For pets that are very ill or very excitable, we may need to place an intravenous catheter prior to the procedure to ensure that the injection can be made smoothly.
-The veterinarian will come into the room with an assistant who will help him clip hair away from the vein and to hold the pet still.
-The assistant will hold the pet while you will be encouraged to stand by the pet, stroke their head and talk to them….whatever you feel comfortable with.
-Once the injection has been given and the doctor has confirmed that there is no heartbeat, he and the assistant will leave the room giving you and your family some private time with your pet to say goodbye.
+For most pets we will place an intravenous catheter prior to the procedure to ensure that the injection can be made smoothly.
+For most pets, unless they are extremely ill, they will be given a sedative that makes them very sleepy and relaxed over a period of 10-15 minutes.
+Once the pet is sufficiently relaxed, the veterinarian will come into the room with an assistant who will help hold the pet still.
+You will be encouraged to stand by the pet, stroke their head and talk to them….whatever you feel comfortable with.
+Once the injection has been given and the doctor has confirmed that there is no heartbeat (this may take a minute or two), he and the assistant will leave the room giving you and your family some private time with your pet to say goodbye.
 When you are ready, you will leave the room.
 If you are taking your pet with you for burial, you will leave them in the room and go wait in the waiting room or your vehicle.
-We will wrap your pet in a dark plastic bag and bring them out to your vehicle.
+We will wrap your pet in a Euthanasia bag and bring them out to your vehicle.
 Some people like to bring a favorite blanket or towel for their pet to be wrapped in, others will bring a cardboard or wooden box for their pet to be placed in.

 Because of the extra time involved, it is slightly more expensive to be present when your pet is euthanized.
 There may also be a fee for an examination or intravenous catheter placement if required.